FateMeetsLuck/dmildew/README.md

 For of loops cannot iterate over chars in a string so one has to write a regular for-loop that checks the length.

+Binding classes by inheriting from ScriptObject does not work and is not supported.

 ## Help

 There is now a ##dmildew channel on the Freenode IRC network.
 If no one is there, leave a question or comment on the github project page.